erikrose/stackful/README.rst

 Any software framework will inevitably have holes.
-There will be points of customization you’ll wish you had, assumptions you’ll wish you hadn’t, and chains of dependency you wish you could just poke through without the maintenance drawbacks of globals. stacker gives you a new kind of variable which, used prudently, lets you overcome some of the common instances of shortsightedness without having to refactor your (or worse, somebody else’s) framework.
+There will be points of customization you’ll wish you had, assumptions you’ll wish you hadn’t, and chains of dependency you wish you could just poke through without the maintenance drawbacks of globals. stackful gives you a new kind of variable which, used prudently, lets you overcome some of the common instances of framework shortsightedness without having to refactor your (or worse, somebody else’s) framework.

 stackful is a one-trick pony.
 It lets you transform a global variable into one whose value is set on a per-call-stack basis.
 You can say...

 ::

+  from stackful import stackful

   with stackful('some_global', 8):
       foo()